 Several of the judges were in the room when Jeroen (pronounced yah-roon) practiced his speech.
 It was pretty long and detailed, laying out the vision and need for the HealthSuite platform and encouraging the 150+ people in the room to form teams to build something that matters using the platform’s ability to aggregate data and connect data sets in ways that will lead to new insights, better healthcare, and more engaged consumers.
 The practice speech was perfectly delivered, without notes and without hesitation or do-overs.
 I was sitting next to one of the other judges, Aenor Sawyer, MD, Director of Strategic Relations at UCSF’s Center for Digital Health Innovation.
 We both spontaneously started looking around the room to find the teleprompter…but there was none.
 Jeroen just nailed it from memory.

 The people and the processes

 Philips used social media to promote the Hackathon and it paid off.
-367 people pre-registered online and of those, 159 people showed up in person on Friday night to see the kick off and form their teams.
-There was a good mix of backgrounds including developers, UX designers, health care professionals including some docs, business entrepreneurs, patient advocates and interested others.
-One person I talked to described himself as a semi-professional hackathoner and there were other folks I knew from prior hackathons I had attended.
+Three hundred and sixty-seven people pre-registered online and, of those, 159 people showed up in person on Friday night to see the kickoff and form their teams.
+There was a good mix of backgrounds including developers, UX designers, healthcare professionals including some docs, business entrepreneurs, patient advocates, and interested others.
+One person that I talked to described himself as a semi-professional hackathoner and there were other folks I knew from prior hackathons I had attended.
 Unlike the usual portrayal of Silicon Valley types, there was a diverse crowd from a race, ethnic, age, and gender perspective, although, as usual, it was a bit light on women.